 Stepping around the corner

 Don’t just automatically step around the corner to play a forehand from your backhand side.
 Remember that this shot can leave you very exposed!
 First, you need to work out if you have the advantage in a backhand to backhand rally.
 If you do then keep it backhand to backhand and force them to turn.
 If they have a stronger backhand then you may need to side-step round the corner or try and create a forehand to forehand rally instead.

 Thank you so much for reading.
 I think that the advice in this post is really interesting both for table tennis coaches and players.
-If you would like more advice like this, from myself and a handful of other top coaches, then you might be interested in the message below…Join over 1,500 readers.
-Get a free weekly update via email here.
+If you would like more advice like this, from myself and a handful of other top coaches, then you might be interested in the message below…Join over 1,500 members and become a part of the ETT Academy here.